 Some medications like antibiotics are designed to kill pathogenic bacteria and other organisms but consequently, kill the “good” bugs as well.
 Other medications like corticosteroids reduce inflammation but also promote the growth of yeasts like candida leading to dysbiosis.

-In fact, according to a recent German study looking at over 1,000 commonly prescribed non-antibiotic medications, 24% are known to disrupt the growth of at least one species of bacteria in the microbiome.
+In fact, according to a study looking at over 1,000 commonly prescribed non-antibiotic medications, 24% are known to disrupt the growth of at least one species of bacteria in the microbiome.
 Imagine that for a moment: if you are taking a medication, there is a 24% chance that medication is affecting the diversity and composition of your gut microbiome, and that percentage increases with the addition of more medications.

 Although the researchers tested non-antibiotic medications, many of the drugs exhibited antibiotic-like actions on the microbiome by inhibiting the growth of certain species of bacteria.
 This unexpected finding also suggests that non-antibiotic medications may promote antibiotic resistance.
 This is a very concerning discovery considering the troubles we are facing today with rising rates of antibiotic resistance.

 According to the German study and other research, the following types of medications can adversely affect the gut microbiome:

 - Acid blocking medications

 Antibiotics Can Wreak Havoc on Your Gut

 From this list, antibiotics are the worst offenders as they are designed to kill off bacteria and/or prevent them from replicating.
 A major consequence of using antibiotics is that the “good” microbes in the gut are killed off in addition to the “bad” bugs.

 Not all antibiotics are created equal though.
 Some antibiotics are more potent and have a broader spectrum – meaning they kill off many different types of bacteria.